-A “serious or urgent cause” means conduct by the employee on the basis of which the employer cannot be reasonably expected to continue the employment.
+A “serious or urgent cause” means conduct by the employee on the basis of which the employer cannot reasonably be expected to continue the employment.
 Dutch law provides several examples of urgent cause circumstances, such as theft and sexual harassment.
 What qualifies as an urgent cause depends on the facts and circumstances of the case.

 Procedure of Dismissal for Serious Cause

-If a situation arises that qualifies as an urgent cause, prior permission from the authorities to terminate the employment contract is not required.
+If a situation arises that qualifies as an urgent cause, prior permission from the authorities to terminate the employment agreement is not required.
 If it turns out that the dismissal for urgent cause was not justified, the dismissal can be annulled by the court upon a request thereto within two months by the employee.
 The judge will take several aspects into account.

 First, the urgent cause had to be material.
 All relevant circumstances of the specific case must be taken into account in determining whether an urgent cause existed.
-For example, the nature and gravity of the urgent cause, the nature of the employee’s position, the existence of policies and prior warnings, the duration of the employment relationship, the way in which the employee has performed his duties and the employee’s personal circumstances (eg, age, private situation and the impact that the summary dismissal would have on the employee).
+For example, the nature and gravity of the urgent cause, the nature of the employee’s position, the existence of policies and prior warnings, the duration of the employment relationship, the way in which the employee has performed their duties and the employee’s personal circumstances (eg, age, private situation and the impact that the summary dismissal would have on the employee).

 Second, the employee will need to have been informed by the employer and offered the possibility to respond as soon as possible upon discovery of the urgent cause situation.
 If the termination for urgent cause is not immediately communicated to the employee followed by the termination of employment, it can be argued that the cause for termination was apparently not urgent.
-The above-mentioned communication may be delayed, but only if such relates to a prompt ongoing investigation by the employer to get a better view on all relevant circumstances.
+The above-mentioned communication may be delayed, but only if such delay relates to a prompt ongoing investigation by the employer to get a better view on all relevant circumstances.